Self Employed Remortgages

 However they also come with some downsides...

-If you need to raise additional capital, adjust the mortgage duration, or amend the names of the people on the mortgage, you can still get a product transfer.
-Just be aware there will be more checks and paperwork involved, and a new property valuation may be required.
+If you need to raise additional capital, for example for home improvements or to consolidate unsecured debts, adjust the mortgage duration, or amend the names of the people on the mortgage, you can still get a product transfer.

 Are there any pitfalls to be aware of when remortgaging?

-• Save money on your monthly mortgage payments
+• Save money on your mortgage payments

 • Raise extra funds for home improvements, or to finance a car etc